iotaledger/trinity-wallet/docs/overview.md

 Please note: **Enabling two-factor authentication does not provide any additional security if your 2FA application is on the same device as Trinity.
 It only provides additional security through use of a second device**

 #### Biometric Authentication

-For ease of use, users are given the option to use biometric authentication as an alternative to logging in to the wallet.
-We use [react-native-fingerprint-scanner](https://github.com/hieuvp/react-native-fingerprint-scanner) to implement this.
-For Android, we support MeiZu's [Fingerprint Authentication API](https://translate.google.com/translate?sl=auto&tl=en&js=y&prev=_t&hl=en&ie=UTF-8&u=http%3A%2F%2Fopen-wiki.flyme.cn%2Findex.php%3Ftitle%3D%25E6%258C%2587%25E7%25BA%25B9%25E8%25AF%2586%25E5%2588%25ABAPI&edit-text=&act=url) and Samsung's [Pass SDK](http://developer.samsung.com/galaxy/pass).
-For iOS, we support Apple's [Touch ID](https://developer.apple.com/documentation/localauthentication) and [Face ID](https://images.apple.com/business/docs/FaceID_Security_Guide.pdf).
+For additional security, users are given the option to use biometric authentication to validate their transactions.
+The library [react-native-fingerprint-scanner](https://github.com/hieuvp/react-native-fingerprint-scanner) is used to implement this.
+For Android, MeiZu's [Fingerprint Authentication API](https://translate.google.com/translate?sl=auto&tl=en&js=y&prev=_t&hl=en&ie=UTF-8&u=http%3A%2F%2Fopen-wiki.flyme.cn%2Findex.php%3Ftitle%3D%25E6%258C%2587%25E7%25BA%25B9%25E8%25AF%2586%25E5%2588%25ABAPI&edit-text=&act=url) and Samsung's [Pass SDK](http://developer.samsung.com/galaxy/pass) are supported.
+For iOS, Apple's [Touch ID](https://developer.apple.com/documentation/localauthentication) and [Face ID](https://images.apple.com/business/docs/FaceID_Security_Guide.pdf) are supported.

-Please note: **Enabling biometric authentication may pose a potential security risk.
-Anyone who has their fingerprint or face registered in your device will be able to access your wallet.**

 #### Snapshot Transition

 Every so often, a snapshot is performed on the Tangle.
 Snapshots are performed to condense the size of the Tangle.
-All transaction data is deleted and only nonzero address balance are retained.
+All transaction data is deleted and only non-zero address balance are retained.
 As Trinity is stateful, it will store a copy of your transactional history after a snapshot.

 Following a snapshot it is necessary to manually attach addresses with the IOTA light wallet.
 Trinity provides a feature to do this quickly and automatically.
 The snapshot transition function can be found in **Advanced settings**.
 Whenever a snapshot occurs, you should perform a snapshot transition in Trinity.

 ## Technical Architecture

 #### IRI
 Trinity consumes endpoints from any selected full node for keeping local account up-to-date with the tangle.
+All communication with the Tangle is made through the [IOTA Javascript Library](https://github.com/iotaledger/iota.lib.js/).

 #### Cryptocompare and Fixer